Jonah Bobo: Career

 His first film role was in The Best Thief in the World.
 He co-starred in Around the Bend, portraying the youngest of a four-generation family.
 Bobo was subsequently cast in Zathura: A Space Adventure as Danny Budwing.

 His next role was in Strangers with Candy.
 He portrayed young Victor Mancini in Choke.
 He has also made an appearance on 30 Rock as a paparazzo named Ethan.
 He appeared on Roosevelt Island in the play Seussical, Jr. at the Main Street Theatre and Dance Alliance.
 He was also on the 5th episode of Royal Pains.
 From 2004 to 2013, Bobo voiced Austin on Nickelodeon's The Backyardigans.
 In 2011, he appeared in Crazy, Stupid, Love as Robbie.
+In 2012, his final film role was in Disconnect as Ben, a lonely teenager in highschool.

 Bobo is also a musician, composer and theatre artist, with his theatrical work being awarded distinctions by the Richard Rodgers Award Foundation and the Eugene O'Neill Theater Center.
 In September 2021, Bobo released his debut album Newgrass Suite.
 His second album Rainbow was released in September 2023.